-- A. The walking distance for the student is in excess of the guidelines established by the Board which shall not exceed the following maximum distances: - (1) For students enrolled in elementary and middle school up to one half (1/2) mile; - (2) For students enrolled in high school, up to one and one-half $(1\frac{1}{2})$ miles.
+- A. The walking distance for the student is in excess of the guidelines established by the Board which shall not exceed the following maximum distances: - (1) For students enrolled in grades K through 3 Center, Huckleberry, and Whisconier, elementary and middle school up to one (1) one half (1/2) mile; - (2) For students enrolled in the equivalent of grades 4 through 8, at middle schools or junior high school Brookfield High School high school, up to one and one-half (11⁄2) miles. and, - (3) For students enrolled in grades 9 through 12, up to two (2) miles.